mozilla/gecko-dev/docs/code-quality/coding-style/coding_style_cpp.rst

 -  One-argument constructors, that are not copy or move constructors, should generally be marked explicit.
 Exceptions should be annotated with ``MOZ_IMPLICIT``.
--  Global variables with runtimle initialization should be avoided.
-Flagging them as ``constexpr`` or ``MOZ_CONSTINIT`` is a good way to make sure the initialization happens at compile-time.
-If runtime initialization cannot be avoided, use the attribute ``MOZ_RUNINIT`` to identify those and tell the linter to ignore that variable.
 -  Use ``char32_t`` as the return type or argument type of a method that returns or takes as argument a single Unicode scalar value.
 (Don't use UTF-32 strings, though.)